gixousiyq/POCO-X3-Pro-Mainline-Guides/status.md

 - Bluetooth is decleared and theres a button to enable it in the system, But the driver stall's when trying to power on.

 ## Notes
-- If you see the log on the boot or shutdown being stock for a long time, Simply force shutdown
+- If you see the log on the boot or shutdown being stock for a long time, Simply force reboot by long pressing the power button
 - The brightness on Mainline is the same as the last brightness set on android.
 - USB Host works flawlessly and it switches automatically